Shareholders’ participation rights

 Extraordinary General Meetings of shareholders may be called by a resolution of the General Meeting of shareholders or the Board of Directors, or by one or more shareholders with voting powers whose combined holdings represent at least 10% of the share capital.

-The Board of Directors announces the agenda for the General Meeting of shareholders.
-Shareholders with voting power whose combined holdings represent shares with a nominal value of at least CHF 100 000 may, no later than 45 days before the date of the meeting, request that further matters be included in the agenda.
-Such requests must be in writing and must specify the items and the proposals to be submitted.
+The Board of Directors announces the agenda items and the proposals for the General Meeting of shareholders.
+Shareholders with voting power whose combined holdings represent shares with a nominal value of at least CHF 100 000 may, no later than 45 days before the date of the meeting, request in writing that a particular agenda item, together with the relevant proposals, be included in the agenda.

 Registrations in the share register

-In 2017, Swiss Re Ltd recognised the voting rights of shares registered no later than four working days before the General Meeting of shareholders.
+In 2018, Swiss Re Ltd recognised the voting rights of shares registered no later than four working days before the Annual General Meeting of shareholders.